 Extraction: Calling a Document Processing API

-Your choice of extraction approach determines the pipeline's ceiling on accuracy, its per-page cost profile, and how much engineering effort you invest in layout handling versus prompt engineering.
+Extraction is where files become structured data.
+Your extraction approach sets the ceiling on accuracy, per-page cost, latency, and how much engineering effort goes into layout handling versus prompt or schema design.

 Three Extraction Approaches and Their Tradeoffs

 Template-based OCR extraction pairs an OCR engine like Tesseract or ABBYY FlexiCapture with predefined coordinate mappings for each document layout.
-You define bounding boxes or anchor-relative regions for every field on every template.
-This works well for fixed-layout documents where you control the format — internal forms, standardized EDI documents, government filings with stable layouts.
-The per-page cost is low and latency is minimal.
-The engineering cost is in template creation and maintenance: every new vendor invoice layout requires a new template, and layout drift breaks extraction silently.
+It works for fixed-layout documents you control: internal forms, standardized EDI documents, or government filings with stable layouts.
+The per-page cost is low, but every new vendor layout needs a template, and layout drift breaks extraction silently.

 Intelligent document processing (IDP) services combine OCR with ML-based field recognition that adapts to layout variation without per-template configuration.
 Cloud provider offerings (AWS Textract, Azure Document Intelligence, Google Document AI) and specialized extraction APIs fall into this category.
-These services handle varied invoice layouts out of the box because the ML models learn field semantics, not pixel coordinates.
-The tradeoff is higher per-page cost and API dependency, but dramatically lower maintenance burden when you process invoices from hundreds of vendors.
+They cost more per page and create API dependency, but reduce maintenance when you process invoices from hundreds of vendors.

-LLM-based extraction sends document content (or document images, with multimodal models) to a large language model with structured output prompts specifying the fields you need.
-This offers maximum flexibility — you can extract arbitrary fields by changing a prompt rather than retraining a model or rebuilding a template.
-The tradeoffs are higher per-page cost, higher latency, and less deterministic output that requires stronger validation downstream.
+LLM-based extraction sends document content or images to a large language model with structured output prompts.
+It is flexible because you can extract new fields by changing a prompt, but it usually carries higher cost, higher latency, and less deterministic output that requires stronger validation.

-In practice, approaches two and three are converging.
-Modern extraction APIs increasingly integrate AI models internally, giving you the adaptability of LLM-based extraction behind a purpose-built API interface with predictable pricing and structured output guarantees.
+In practice, IDP and LLM-based extraction are converging as modern APIs put adaptable AI models behind purpose-built interfaces with predictable pricing and structured output guarantees.

 The Async Submit-Poll-Download Integration Pattern